Ttokkime/Lab-1/README.md

 The above picture is a screenshot of my access to the credit card details file that was under the user account, joann.sample.

-* **Nessuss**: A computer vulnerability scanner that does remote scans on network infrastructures and can perform network discoveries on a range of services and devices.
+* **Nessus**: A computer vulnerability scanner that does remote scans on network infrastructures and can perform network discoveries on a range of services and devices.
   * By conducting basic network scans on different ip addresses, I was able to identify vulnerabilities such as the one below.

 <p align="center">